edysfy/Group_website/evalSect.md

 ### Evaluation Technique 2: Wireframing
 <p>
 <img src="supporting_images/firstwireframe.png" width="400" align="left">
-Wireframing enabled us to create an interactive version of our undeveloped website that users could access on a desktop easily through a link, [like this one for our second wireframe!](https://zaki744910.invisionapp.com/console/share/4Y2FIC1NV7/584973219).
+Wireframing enabled us to create an interactive version of our undeveloped website that users could access on a desktop easily through a link, [Link display text - like this one for our second wireframe!](https://zaki744910.invisionapp.com/console/share/4Y2FIC1NV7/584973219).
 For example, we could draw parts of the website that we had not yet built onto screenshots of the website as it looked at the time.

 Please see our [UX section](uxDesign.md) where we discuss how users were able to engage with our website and leave comments on what they thought about their experience with it.
 </p>